zammad/zammad-admin-documentation/channels/email/accounts/managing-accounts.rst

 Managing Accounts
 =================

-Once an account has been added, use the Accounts panel to edit its configuration.
+Once an account has been added, use the accounts panel to edit its configuration.

 .. figure:: /images/channels/email/panel.png